aiven/aiven-operator/docs/docs/api-reference/clickhouse.md

 - [`projectVpcId`](#spec.projectVpcId-property){: name='spec.projectVpcId-property'} (string, MaxLength: 36).
 Identifier of the VPC the service should be in, if any.
 - [`serviceIntegrations`](#spec.serviceIntegrations-property){: name='spec.serviceIntegrations-property'} (array of objects, Immutable, MaxItems: 1).
 Service integrations to specify when creating a service.
 Not applied after initial service creation.
 See below for [nested schema](#spec.serviceIntegrations).
 - [`tags`](#spec.tags-property){: name='spec.tags-property'} (object, AdditionalProperties: string).
 Tags are key-value pairs that allow you to categorize services.
+- [`technicalEmails`](#spec.technicalEmails-property){: name='spec.technicalEmails-property'} (array of objects, MaxItems: 10).
+Defines the email addresses that will receive alerts about upcoming maintenance updates or warnings about service instability.
+See below for [nested schema](#spec.technicalEmails).
 - [`terminationProtection`](#spec.terminationProtection-property){: name='spec.terminationProtection-property'} (boolean).
 Prevent service from being deleted.
 It is recommended to have this enabled for all services.
 - [`userConfig`](#spec.userConfig-property){: name='spec.userConfig-property'} (object).
 OpenSearch specific user configuration options.
 See below for [nested schema](#spec.userConfig).